As an Amazon Associate we earn from qualifying purchases.

 If you don’t see something working in your firm, then it is up to you figure out what’s wrong to quickly steer the ship in the right direction.
 You may not like the way the market is shifting, but it is your job as a business to listen to customers, heed to market demand and ensure you’re giving the public what it wants.

-Carol Dweck, psychology professor and bestselling author of Mindset: The New Psychology of Success, wrote: ‘Picture your brain forming new connections as you meet the challenge and learn.
+Carol Dweck, psychology professor and bestselling author of Mindset: The New Psychology of Success (paid link), wrote: ‘Picture your brain forming new connections as you meet the challenge and learn.
 Keep on going’.

 This is what leadership is all about; leaders don’t sit around during turbulent times twiddling their thumbs and whistling ‘The Lambeth Walk’.